Adult and community education staff

 Teaching coordinators who previously taught at the school

-You're also eligible for a coordinator’s allowance of up to $5,989 per annum, depending on the size of your position (FTE).
-You'll get this allowance as long as you aren’t receiving a unit or 3R payment for your ACE role that's more than the coordinator’s allowance.
+The coordinator with overall responsibility for the programme is eligible for a coordinator's allowance, depending on the size of your position (FTE).
+You will get this allowance as long as you are not receiving a unit for 3R payment for your ACE role that's more than the coordinator's allowance.

 Non-teaching coordinators